Scams To Avoid When Travelling To Prague

 When we (I travel with my wife and toddler) are in Prague we normally stay at Hostel Seven.
 We have now stayed here on 12 to 15 different occasions over the past 3 years.
 I've lost count because we have stayed here so many times.
 The longest period we stayed here was for over 3 weeks.
 The wifi in the room is very good (Actually it's the best wifi I've ever got in a hostel/hotel room at 16mb per sec.) and it is clean, but you have to use shared bathroom facilities.
 In all double/triple rooms there is a small refrigerator.
 There is also a kitchen that you can use.
 This has is a stove, a microwave oven and kitchen utensils.
-This year the owner is slowly renovating the hostel room by room.
+This year the hostel was totally renovated.
 It costs between €16 to €22 per night for a double room and dorm cost between €4 to €8 per night.
 It is located in Holesvice Prague 7 and it takes 20 minutes to reach the city centre using the tram.
-The downside to this hostel is that the customer service is not the best.
-The reception only opens at the 3pm to start checking in guests.
-Check out Hostelworld for the best available rates.

 Costs: from €16 Double room & €4 Dorm Bed